ZacSweers/check-gradle-checksums/README.md

 The script is executed by running one of the following commands in your terminal.
 You can do this via the command-line with either `curl` or `wget`.
 The script should be run from your gradle project's root directory.

+*Note: for the `sh` calls below, you may need to use `bash` directly if your CI environment's `sh` version doesn't support functions, such as on Travis-CI.*

 ### via curl

 ```shell